bitshares/dev.bitshares.works/core/accounts/account_registration.md

 # Account Registration

-In this section, we will show how to use a brain key and a public key while creating/registering an account.
+This section is for developers who are interested in creating and registering BitShares account from commands.
+Also, we will talk about a brain key and how a private/public key pair is built.

 #### Table of Contents: